Meet Barbara

 specialties and Expertise

-Mood disorders (Depression, Bipolar disorder)
+Mood disorders

 Stress, Burnout & Self-care

-Grief and Loss
+Grief & Loss

-Dissociative Identity Disorder
+Dissociative Identity Disorder (DID)

-Self-identity, self-esteem & self-compassion
+Self-identity, Self-esteem & Self-compassion

 Eating Disorders

-Relational Issues
+Relational Issues & Family Therapy

 Life transitions